ga4gh/vrs-python/docs/source/install.rst

 Installation of the remaining dependencies, `SeqRepo REST Service <https://github.com/biocommons/seqrepo-rest-service>`_ and the `Universal Transcript Archive <https://github.com/biocommons/uta>`_ is simplest by way of their provided `Docker <https://www.docker.com/>`_ images.

 .. note::
-   TODO fill in info about local data usage....
-If you would like to use local instances of UTA, see [UTA](https://github.com/biocommons/uta) directly.
+   If you would like to use local instances of UTA, see `UTA <https://github.com/biocommons/uta>`_ directly.
 We do provide some additional setup help [here](./docs/setup_help/).

 Launch the requisite Docker services.
 Depending on your network and hoost, the *first* run is likely to take several minutes in order to fully download and install all data.
 Subsequent startups should be nearly instantaneous.